dustlang/dustviz/README.md

 `dustviz` produces **pure representations** of structure.

-Supported output formats:
+Supported output formats include:
 - **DOT** (Graphviz)
-- **SVG** (via DOT or native rendering)
+- **SVG**
 - **JSON** (machine-readable graph model)

-All outputs are deterministic given identical inputs.
+All outputs are:
+- Deterministic
+- Side-effect free
+- Derived solely from the provided inputs

 ---

 ## Architecture

-High-level internal structure:
+High-level processing pipeline:

 ```
-cli → input → model → graph → render
+CLI → Input Loader → Internal Model → Graph Builder → Renderer
 ```

-Where:

-- `cli` parses user intent
-- `input` loads artifacts
-- `model` represents IR and constraints
-- `graph` constructs structural relationships
-- `render` emits outputs

-Each stage is isolated and testable.
+Each stage is isolated to ensure:
+- Clear responsibility boundaries
+- Replaceable input formats
+- Multiple rendering backends
+- Testability

 ---

-## Command-Line Interface
+## Command-Line Usage

 Example (illustrative):

 ```
 dustviz render \
-  --input target/dust/ir.json \
+  --input ir.json \
-  --constraints target/dust/constraints.json \
+  --constraints constraints.json \
   --format dot \
   --output graph.dot
 ```

-The CLI is intentionally explicit; there is no “magic discovery”.
+The CLI is intentionally explicit.
+There is no implicit discovery or hidden behavior.

 ---

 ## Determinism

-`dustviz` is designed to be:

-- Deterministic
-- Side-effect free
-- Read-only with respect to inputs

-Given the same inputs, it must produce the same outputs byte-for-byte.
+Given the same inputs and configuration, `dustviz` must produce the same outputs byte-for-byte.

+This property is required for:
+- Reliable debugging
+- Regression testing
+- Tooling integration

+---

+## Development Context

+This project was developed using external artifacts and documentation provided alongside it for reference.

+Those materials:
+- Are not included in this project
+- Are not owned by this project
+- Are not documented here

+They are treated strictly as **external references**.

 ---